 MacOS alternative: iZip

 If you’re looking for an alternative, try iZip instead.
 It’s a Mac-focused archive manager that makes it particularly easy to secure files and share your results without worrying about theft.
-It may be a better choice for professional RAR management.
+You can deal with larger files easily, encrypt your work, and share over a secure connection that works between different operating systems.
+It may be a better choice for professional RAR management — or just sharing a lot of files with a friend who also has the program.